 As Director of Design for Carter Wolf Interiors, he was responsible for hospitality, healthcare, professional, and residential projects in Orlando, Tampa, Columbia, Miami, and San Francisco.
 Dr Abbott’s research interest involves motivational needs assessment and participatory design process with a primary emphasis on the healthcare environment.

-Darci Pappano has ten years of experience teaching undergraduate and graduate level design studios, graphics, digital media, computer applications, and color theory courses.
+Darci Pappano has thirteen years of experience teaching undergraduate and graduate level design studios, graphics, digital media, computer applications, and color theory courses.

 She earned a Master of Arts in Interior Architecture in 2013, and has a Bachelor of Arts in Interior Design from the University of Florida and a Bachelor of Arts in Business and Marketing from the University of South Florida.
 Darci received a grant from the FIU College of Engineering and Computing for her design research in wayfinding and signage.
 She has won several awards for design and service.
 She is the principal of Darci Design, an interior design service located in Miami, Florida.
 Darci is currently developing new online course offerings for the FIU Department of Interior Architecture.